FxDK

 Ready-to-deploy server builds

-In FxDK, building deploy-ready server is as easy as clicking on a button, batteries included.
+In FxDK, building deploy-ready server is as easy as clicking a button, batteries included.

 project building modal showcase